-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 5.2.3.4 All applications for divisions of land and other discretionary or ministerial land uses which rely on groundwater for domestic use, or any other type of use, shall demonstrate that groundwater is adequate as part of the review and approval process.
+GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. POLICY CONSISTENCY FINDING 5.2.3.4 All applications for divisions of land and other discretionary or ministerial land uses which rely on groundwater for domestic use, or any other type of use, shall demonstrate that groundwater is adequate as part of the review and approval process.
 The County shall not approve any discretionary or ministerial projects unless the County finds, based on evidence provided by the applicant, or other evidence that may be provided, that the groundwater supply for the project in question is adequate to meet the highest demand associated with the approval in question.
 Not Applicable: The proposed Creekside Village project will use El Dorado Irrigation District water supply.
 5.2.3.5 The average residential density shall not be greater than one dwelling unit per five acres in proposed groundwater dependent developments except in areas known to have groundwater supply limitations.
 In those areas, a minimum parcel size of ten acres or larger may be required if it is demonstrated such larger parcels are necessary to limit the impact on groundwater supply in the area.
 Not Applicable: The proposed Creekside Village project will use El Dorado Irrigation District water supply.
 5.2.3.6 The County shall assess and analyze the well data gained since the permit process started in 1990.
 Such data should be used to identify areas of likely groundwater supply limitations.
 At the completion of this analysis period, the County should determine if the General Plan uses within the areas of water supply limitation are compatible with identifiable supply limitations and modify the General Plan uses, if necessary.
 Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
-5.2.3.7 The Environmental Management Department shall compile and make available information regarding typical water demands associated with rural residential Not Applicable: The County is responsible for implement 3: WASTEWATER COLLECTION AND TREATMENT quate and safe system of wastewater collection, treatment, and disposal to se rve current and future County residents.
-Ensure th /E 5.3.1: WASTEWATER CAPACITY ne availability of wastewater collection and treatment facilities of adequate capacity to me rial and industrial areas. et the needs of multifamily, high-, and medium-density residential areas, and 5.3.1.1 High-density and multifamily residential, commercial, and industrial projects may be required to connect to public wastewater collection facilities if reasonably available as a condition of approval.
+5.2.3.7 The Environmental Management Department shall compile and make available information regarding typical water demands associated with rural residential development that is dependent upon groundwater.
+The information shall be posted on the Department's Internet website and available in hard copy format at the Development Services Public Counter.
+Not Applicable: The County is responsible for implementing this the project does not impact the County's ability to carry out this responsibility.
+GOAL 5.3: WASTEWATER COLLECTION AND TREATMENT An adequate and safe system of wastewater collection, treatment, and disposal to serve current and future County residents.
+OBJECTIVE 5.3.1: WASTEWATER CAPACITY Ensure the availability of wastewater collection and treatment facilities of adequate capacity to meet the needs of multifamily, high-, and medium-density residential areas, and commercial and industrial areas.
+5.3.1.1 High-density and multifamily residential, commercial, and industrial projects may be required to connect to public wastewater collection facilities if reasonably available as a condition of approval.
 In the Rural Centers of Camino/Cedar Grove/Pollock Pines, the long-term development of public sewer service shall be encouraged.
 Not Applicable: The Creekside Village project will connect to the El Dorado Irrigation District wastewater facilities.